 Lesson for roofers: Homeowners love instant answers.
 Adding an online estimator or “get a quote” tool to your website captures leads when they’re ready to buy.
 Since so few roofers are using them, this is a huge opportunity to stand out in your local market and win more jobs.

-FAQs: Getting roofing leads
+FAQs: How to generate roofing leads

 Streamline the roofing process with Roofr